7db9a/homegrown-content-addressable-filesystem/README.md

 # Homegrown content addressable media file system

-For experimental purposes, can you hobble together a content addressable media file system with open-source tools 'just laying around'?
-Yes, you can!
+For experimental purposes, can you hobble together a content addressable media file system that does the following with open-source tools 'just laying around'?

-* No duplicate files thanks to ipfs hash.

-* No file syncing between your machines.
+* Retreive files on any node without syncing.

 * Files searchable by tags and other metadata from ***any*** machine on the network.

-* Files aren't edited (on rare occasion you can edit the tags) , so mostly this for immutable media files.
+* Files aren't edited (on rare occasion you can edit the tags) , so mostly applicable to 'immutable' media files.

 * Optionally backup nodes to a single server.

+Yes, you can!
+I use git, ipfs, and jrnl.
+It's a hack, but it works and I'm getting immediate benefits.

 ## Table of Contents